 This past year was a time when brands faced countless tests—from having to evolve strategies daily due to COVID-19 shutdowns and trying to reach buyers that are exhausted and distracted, to navigating conversations around racial injustice and developing plans of action to combat it through diversity and inclusion efforts.

 The norms have changed, and what worked in previous years will no longer be effective in today’s world.
 It’s time to evolve.
+It's time to take action to transform your marketing and your business.

 Trend 1: Original Data Drives Results